How to Pay Utility Bills in Japan

 Lifeline utilities provide necessary services to each city such as electricity, gas, and water.
 These basic services are needed for everyday life.
 In this article, you can learn about the rate structure and payment methods of Japanese Utilities.

-A professional working for the utility companies will come to your home to check the gas and electricity meters once a month and the water meter once every two months.
+A professional working for the utility companies will come to your home to check the gas meters once a month and the water meter once every two months.

 An example of a notice for water consumption: